articleIcon-icon

 Yes.
 The H-1B worker visa allows transfer to a different employer without repeating the application process or leaving the country.
 But there’s a small mountain of paperwork behind that simple “yes.”

-Your new employer has to file a non-frivolous I-129 petition, along with your updated pay stubs, passport copies, resume, and degree, before your current status runs out.
+Your new employer has to file a non-frivolous I-129 petition with supporting documentation such as your updated pay stubs, passport copies, resume, and degree, before your current status runs out.

 Yes, it’s possible.
 If you don’t have a bachelor’s degree, you may still qualify for an H-1B visa program through the work experience pathway.
 The general rule?
 You need three years of relevant work experience for every year of education you’re missing, so about 12 years of proven, specialized experience to match a typical 4-year degree.